azra-aryania/Artificial-Dataset/README.md

 The artificial dataset includes four variables.
 We used a uniform random generator algorithm based on Pearson's correlation coefficients (ρ) ranging in [-1,1] to generate the linear relationship between the variables.
 The pseudocode of the correlated uniform random generation algorithm is shown as follows:

-`Insert Code` 1:             Generate X∼U(0,1)
+ 1:             Generate X∼U(0,1)

-`Insert Code` 2:             Initialize R as a correlation matrix between the variables
+2:             Initialize R as a correlation matrix between the variables

-`Insert Code` 3:             Compute C such that CTC=R   /∗  Compute the Cholesky Decomposition ∗/
+3:             Compute C such that CTC=R   /∗  Compute the Cholesky Decomposition ∗/

-`Insert Code` 4:             set Y=CTX and normalize its variables separately to a range (0,1)
+4:             set Y=CTX and normalize its variables separately to a range (0,1)

 Let explain it with an example.
 Suppose that we want to generate Y=(Y_1.Y_2.….Y_n) where Y∼U(0,1).
 Let X=(X_1.X_2.….X_n) where X∼U(0,1) and X_i=(x,y,z) for i=1,…,n.
 Also, the correlation matrix R for three variables is defined as follows: